What does a stereotactic breast biopsy involve?

 In a biopsy, a radiologist removes a tissue sample for examination under a microscope to see if cancer has developed.

 Nowadays, health care professionals mostly use imaging technology to guide the biopsy procedure.
 Often, they use ultrasound, but another option is a stereotactic breast biopsy.

 This procedure uses mammogram technology to guide the needle as it takes cells for examination.

 What is stereotactic breast biopsy?

 Radiologists use specialized mammography machines to help them pinpoint any suspicious areas.
-These machines provide radiologists with X-rays taken from two different angles.
+These machines provide X-rays from two different angles.